3RaGaming/Web_Control/README.md

 # Docker Build Installation

 `docker build -t factorio .`
+`docker run -dt --restart unless-stopped --name factorio factorio` Exposed ports are set in the docker file.
+If you need alternate ones, edit the docker file, or add them individually via `-p 8080:80/tcp` with the correct ports needed
+Nginx runs on port 8080 by default, so you'll need another proxy or port forward to expose this.
+This docker build uses 80 for unencrypted traffic only.
+If you want ssl, it's suggested to use an nginx reverse proxy that will handle the ssl.
-`docker run -dt -p 8080:80 --name factorio factorio` Substitute 8080:80 for all port mappings you'll need for this server `docker exec -it factorio /bin/bash` Login to the server to check things
+`docker exec -it factorio /bin/bash` Login to the server to check things